stopiccot/OpenSubdiv/documentation/cmake_build.rst

 Environment Variables
 _____________________

-The paths to Maya, Ptex, GLFW, and GLEW can also be specified through the following environment variables:
+The paths to Maya, Ptex, GLFW, GLEW and other dependencies can also be specified through the following environment variables:

 .. code:: c++

-   MAYA_LOCATION
-   PTEX_LOCATION
-   GLFW_LOCATION
-   GLEW_LOCATION
+   MAYA_LOCATION, PTEX_LOCATION, GLFW_LOCATION, GLEW_LOCATION

 Automated Script
 ________________